 1. a rat study.

-2. an unpublished study that says Testofen works.
+2. One study showing Testofen works.

 This is an invented name for glutathione, a natural antioxidant.
 Glutathione is in fruits and vegetables and exercise increases glutathione naturally.